sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 SELECT * FROM SIGMA_DCS_USECASE_1.CLIENTS.STORE_SALES; // SHOULD SHOW ROW DATA
 ```

+If you are familiar with Snowflake scripts, you can just highlight rows `1-97` and click the run icon.

 Execute the script.
 When it completes, you will see some row data:

 <img src="assets/dcs31.png" width="800"/>